Volunteer Opportunities to Partner with Queen of Angels

 - Cafeteria Duty – Every day, volunteers help facilitate lunch time for the Primary and Intermediate pods.
 Grab an apron and help students with lunchtime needs, i.e., grabbing utensils, napkins, opening juice boxes, etc. After Primary Pod lunch only, you will also help sweep the floor and wipe down tables.

-- Room Parent – Each K–5 homeroom needs 1 Room/Party Parent whose primary responsibility is to coordinate other parents to assist at the class parties.
-Middle School needs only 1 Room Parent per grade.
+- Party Parent – Each K–5 homeroom needs 1 Party Parent whose primary responsibility is to coordinate other parents to assist at the class parties.
+Middle School needs only 1 Party Parent per grade.

 - Media Center – Assist the librarian and help your child and their classmates find books.
 A fun job for parents, guardians, and grandparents!
 All names will be given to the librarians, who will then contact you.

-- Book Fair – Assist the librarians during the Book Fair!
-For one week each October, the media center magically converts into a huge bookstore!
+- Book Fair – Assist the Media Specialist during the Book Fair!
+For one week each October (and possibly in the Spring), the media center magically converts into a huge bookstore!
 You can assist with set up, keeping the shelves stocked, helping students find books, and breaking down the Fair at the end of the week.
 Sign up and you will be contacted with more details in October.

 - Tardy Volunteer – Volunteer one morning out of the week for the entire year to help check in tardy students.
 Arrive in the front lobby by 7:55am (8:55am on Wednesdays) and remain through announcements.